-Tim Berners-Lee said it best: “The power of the web is in its universality”.
-To make websites truly universal they must be accessible, ie: “that every person can perceive, understand, navigate, interact with, and contribute to the web.”
-Here are 10 tips to broaden the reach of your information, products and services by designing your communications with everyone in mind: http://bit.ly/2uiIz5H
+Tim Berners-Lee said it best: “The power of the web is in its universality.”
+To make websites genuinely universal, they must be accessible, ie: “that every person can perceive, understand, navigate, interact with, and contribute to the web.”
+Here are 10 tips to broaden the reach of your information, products, and services by designing your communications with everyone in mind: http://bit.ly/2uiIz5H

-It’s been coming for a while, and now it’s time to make the move — to https, the secure transfer protocol for web communications.
+It’s been coming for a while, and now it’s time to make the move — to HTTPS, the secure transfer protocol for web communications.
 Encrypted transmissions will become the norm as the web moves toward greater security.
-Traditional http websites will soon be hit with INSECURE warnings from browsers, and search ranking penalties from Google, as https becomes the standard.
-Check with your developer or hosting company for specifics on how to convert to https.
+Traditional HTTP websites will soon be hit with INSECURE warnings from browsers and search ranking penalties from Google as HTTPS becomes the standard.
+Check with your developer or hosting company for specifics on converting to HTTPS.

 Read full article: http://bit.ly/2sTrniC

 Today, all things digital must be usable and provide value on mobile devices.
 Web forms, one of the most mundane but essential elements of user interaction, are no exception, especially considering that most online transactions are conducted and much important data is collected via forms.
 Here are some tips for updating your forms to make them more effective on mobile: http://bit.ly/2lN1oYO

 Most people believe [Google Plus] is just another social networking service where all of our friends are supposed to join and share photos, status updates, and messages with each other.
 But it’s really not that at all.